Konstantin Kakanias: Athens, Greece

+2012, Tependris Rising, Rebecca Camhi Gallery, October 24- December 22.

 New York

 In 1988, Kakanias moved back to New York City where he collaborated with Tiffany and Barneys New York.
 His drawings were published by The New York Times and Vanity Fair.
 In 1991 he dedicated himself completely to making art.
 In 1995 he had a breakthrough exhibition "No More Stains" at the Postmasters Gallery in New York with sculptures and a performance.

 In 1996 Kakanias introduced his fictional heroine Mrs.Tependris for an illustrated New York Times Magazine article.
 Mrs. Tependris, Kakanias' "alter-ego," is a caricature of an art collector and a high society doyenne who Kakanias uses as "a metaphor for the state of contemporary art and its superficial reception by the public".
 Mrs. Tependris has become a cult figure in the art community.
 In 1997 he created his first book Freedom or Death based on the adventures of Mrs. Tependris.